jordz3/LoRa-Lab/Lab_Tasks/README.md

     Describe any other things that might have affected your experiment results.

 7. When you have completed your lab report, upload your dataset(s) and jupyter notebook(s) to ms-teams area for this lab.

-8. Students are invited to complete a short survey in ms-teams on your experience with this lab.
-Your feedback will help us to improve this toolkit.